 Many Iowans are tasked with helping their parents and/or grandparents manage their finances and medical care.
-Some are named official guardians or conservators, although many are simply informal caregivers providing regular assistance, such as providing financial assistance, picking up groceries and helping perform chores.
+Some are named official guardians or conservators, although many are informal caregivers providing regular assistance, such as picking up groceries, helping perform chores, and lending financial support.

 Whatever the extent of care you provide, you can become an Iowa Fraud Fighter and help protect your loved one from fraud.